-Nevada is renowned for its lenient taxation policies, but does this apply to payroll taxes?
+The Silver State is renowned for its lenient taxation policies, but how much is payroll tax in Nevada in 2020?
 If you’re starting a new business in Nevada or relocating yours here from afar, you’ll want to know about your payroll tax obligations.
 Falling behind on your taxes can lead to costly fines and penalties, possibly causing you to change your business plans to handle them.
 Take some time to learn about Nevada’s payroll tax laws so you can stay ahead of your obligations and keep your business in good standing.

 Does Nevada Have Payroll Tax?

 Payroll taxes refer to any federal, state, or local taxes that are levied on wages or salaries, which may be paid by employees or employers depending on how they are formulated.
 At the federal level, payroll taxes include Medicare, Social Security, and unemployment taxes.
 Nevada doesn’t have a personal income tax, which is typically a major source of payroll taxes at the state level.
-However, the state does levy several other forms of payroll taxes which you’ll need to take into consideration.
+However, all businesses face payroll tax in Nevada, which you’ll need to take into consideration.

 How Much Is Payroll Tax in Nevada?

-As there are multiple different payroll taxes in Nevada, each has its own set of conditions for businesses, which may be subject to change.
+There’s not just one payroll tax in Nevada, but multiple, and each has its own set of conditions for businesses, which may be subject to change.
 In most cases, if businesses don’t qualify to pay a tax, they still must file that they have a $0 tax obligation.
 As you’re not allowed to withhold taxes from employees, you’ll need to factor in these expenses to your cash flow.
 However, businesses are allowed to deduct health insurance expenses from their payrolls, which can significantly lower their burdens if they offer coverage to their employees.

-As on 2019, Nevada’s General Business tax is 1.45% for businesses with quarterly gross payrolls in excess of $50,000.
-In addition, employers face an unemployment insurance (UI) tax that ranges from 0.25% to 5.40% for gross annual wages greater than $31,200.
-New businesses must pay a UI tax of 2.95% tax on wages until they qualify for an experience rating, which may lower their burden, and must also contribute 0.05% of gross wages to the Career Enhancement Program.
+As of 2020, Nevada’s General Business tax is 1.475% for businesses with quarterly gross payrolls in excess of $62,500.
+In addition, employers face an unemployment insurance (UI) tax that ranges from 0.3% to 5.40% for gross annual wages greater than $32,500.
+New businesses must pay a UI tax of 3% tax on wages until they qualify for an experience rating, which may lower their burden, and must also contribute 0.05% of gross wages to the Career Enhancement Program.
 Financial and mining businesses must pay a 2% tax on gross wages after health care deductions.

 Does Nevada Have State Withholding Tax?